shariqimran/cpsc-210-metaPlace/README.md

 ***FEATURES:***
 - Bid on Virtual products
-- Create Virtual product listings
+- Create Virtual products listings
-- Get and redeem points for every product purchased
+- Get and redeem points for every products purchased

 ### WHAT IS IT?

 ***METAPLACE*** is a marketplace for the ***METAVERSE***, you can **bid** on virtual products as well as **list** your own.
-You can sort by price and then select a product to learn more about it in its description.
+You can sort by price and then select a products to learn more about it in its description.
 You can **add funds** to your wallet while collecting and redeeming points for **exclusive cashback rewards**.
 Anybody with access to the internet can use this marketplace.